Joey Votto Player Props: Reds vs. Diamondbacks

 Joey Votto At The Plate

-- Votto has picked up a hit in 10 of 24 games this year, with multiple hits five times.
+- Votto has reached base via a hit in 10 games this year (of 25 played), and had multiple hits in five of those games.

-- Votto has driven in a run in 10 games this year (41.7%), including six games with more than one RBI (25.0%).
-He has also driven home three or more of his team's runs in four contests.
+- In 10 games this season (40.0%), Votto has picked up an RBI, and in six of those games (24.0%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.